den-wdi-1/rails-controllers-and-routes/README.md

 #### Questions

-* What are the four HTTP verbs that we've used ?
+* What are the four HTTP verbs that we've used?
-* What are the seven methods for a Restful resource ?
+* What are the seven methods for a Restful resource?
-* Is routing part of MVC ?
+* How does a route relate to MVC?
-* Where is the routing logic in Sinatra ?
+* Where is the routing logic in Sinatra?
+How about Rails?

 During this introduction to routing in Rails, we have just reviewed the basics of handling HTTP requests in a web app.
-This is a concept that we will practice everyday from now so don't be worried - you'll have a lot of occasions to practice.
+This is a concept that we will practice everyday from now on, so don't be worried - you'll have a lot of chances to practice.